Yuuupie/stubook-fe-react/README.md

 # Stubook - React Front-end

 This is a React-based front-end for the Stubook website (student-book), a simple to-do web application.
-The aim of this project is to practice and showcase my skills with ReactJs.
+The aim of this project is to practice and showcase my skills with ReactJs, nginx, and docker.

 ## Build

+#### First time setup
+Simply install the packages with
+> npm ci

 ### Local
 To run a local build, after adjusting the API_URL to the back-end to be used, run